Smoked Turkey Sandwich with Avocado and Pesto

 • Pinch of ground black pepper

-• 6 to 8 slices smoked turkey divided
+• 6 to 8 slices smoked turkey

-• 1 large vine ripened tomato sliced
+• 1 large vine-ripened tomato sliced

-• 6 tablespoons walnut basil pesto divided
+• 6 tablespoons walnut basil pesto (see above)

 Instructions